PRP Injection Therapy In Nagpur – Treatment by Dr. Siddharth Jain

 4. How many PRP sessions are usually needed?

-The number of injections varies by condition, but many patients undergo 1–3 sessions spaced several weeks apart based on symptom response.
+The number of PRP injections depends on the specific condition and symptom severity.
+Many patients undergo 1–3 sessions spaced several weeks apart based on their response to treatment.

 5. Can PRP therapy be combined with other treatments?

 Yes.
-PRP may be used alongside physiotherapy or pain management strategies to support functional improvement.
+Doctors often combine PRP therapy with physiotherapy or pain management strategies to support functional improvement and recovery.

 Book Appointment with Dr. Siddharth Jain at AIAS